Take Command of Patient Care

-Webster鈥檚 DNAP with a Health Administration emphasis focuses on equipping nurse anesthetists with knowledge and skills in topics such as clinical practice-oriented leadership through evidence-based research, quality improvement, intradepartmental collaboration, financial management and systems leadership.
+Earn your Doctorate of Nurse Anesthesia Practice (DNAP) with an Emphasis in Health Administration at 精东影业.
+Our program focuses on equipping nurse anesthetists with education and skills in clinical practice-oriented leadership through evidence-based research, quality improvement, intradepartmental collaboration, financial management and systems leadership.

-Choose Webster for Your Doctor of Nurse Anesthesia Practice Degree
+Choose Webster for Your DNAP Degree

 Meet our Nurse Anesthesia Faculty and Staff

-We鈥檙e fortunate to have access to more than 30 clinical sites and a state-of-the-art simulation center.
+We are fortunate to have access to more than 30 clinical sites and a state-of-the-art simulation center.
 These facilities afford us the opportunity to offer our students comprehensive exposure to a variety of specialist settings, which include cardiothoracic, pediatrics and obstetrics, as well as opportunities in rural settings.
 Our partner clinical sites are overseen by highly qualified CRNAs and physician anesthesiologists.
 Clinical rotations begin in the fifth term of the first year.

 We have clinical sites across the state of Missouri, and in Illinois and Kentucky.
-Our SSM Health sites include St. Louis University Hospital, Cardinal Glennon Children's Hospital, DePaul Hospital, St. Clare Hospital, St. Mary鈥檚 Hospital, St. Joseph Hospital, Good Samaritan Hospital, and the St. Louis University-Anheuser Busch Institute.
+Our SSM Health sites include St. Louis University Hospital, Cardinal Glennon Children's Hospital, DePaul Hospital, St. Clare Hospital, St. Mary鈥檚 Hospital, St. Joseph Hospital, Good Samaritan Hospital and the St. Louis University-Anheuser Busch Institute.
 Mercy-affiliated sites include Mercy St. Louis, Jefferson, Perryville, South, Southeast, and Lourdes (Kentucky) Hospitals.
 BJC-affiliated sites include Missouri Baptist Medical Center, Missouri Baptist Sullivan Hospital, St. Peter鈥檚 Hospital, Christian Hospital and Parkland Health Center.
 St. Luke鈥檚 facilities include Des Peres Hospital, St. Luke鈥檚 Hospital and Hedrick Medical Center.

 Program Spotlight: Doctor of Nurse Anesthesia Practice